 Moreover, chemotherapy can increase the malignancy of the tumor.
 While the growth of normal cells in a toxic environment is inhibited, immature cells, which are more adapted to such adverse conditions, continue their division.
 Chemotherapy drugs that target fast-growing cells destroy most of the cancer cells that make up the tumor array.
-However, not all die, but only the weakest.
-Natural selection leaves the most successful, in fact – the most malignant of them, which are able to relapse, better resist chemotherapy and significantly reduce the prognosis of the outcome of the disease.
+However, not all cells die, but only the weakest ones.
+Natural selection leaves the most successful cells, in fact, the most malignant of them, which are able to recur, better resist chemotherapy and significantly worsen the prognosis of the outcome of the disease.

 However, genetic changes in nuclear DNA are not fatal.
 With normal functioning of intra- and inter-cellular signaling, mutations in nuclear DNA alone are not enough to cause cancer.
 It seems that with adequate cell functionality, oncogenic mutations do not have a chance to be realized, and that the structure of the tissue dominates the genome.
 If genes are not critically damaged, then a malignant tumor will not develop even in the presence of multiple chromosomal mutations *.

 Increasing evidence every year suggests that cancer is more of a metabolic than a genetic disease.
 That in fact genomic mutations are not the root cause of cancer.
 They do not oblige the malignant degeneration of cells, but only contribute to it and accompany it.